 Vegan mushroom risotto is a dish that sounds intimidating to make, but it's actually such an easy recipe.
 It takes some hands-on time, so you'll need to be present.

-The good news is this creamy vegan risotto great recipe can be made in one pot with very few ingredients!
-This means fewer dishes for you to clean up afterward, which always makes cooking more enjoyable.
+The good news is that this creamy vegan risotto recipe can be made in one pot with few ingredients!
+This means fewer dishes to clean up afterward, making cooking more enjoyable.

-If you have read our blog before, you might have noticed that we are fans of risotto, and since we live in Milano, where risotto originated, it is a dish that we cook at least once a week and have perfectioned over time.
+If you have read our blog before, you might have noticed that we are fans of risotto.
+Since we live in Milano, where risotto originated, we cook it at least once a week and have perfected it over time.

-As we love cooking seasonal, and we are fully into the Fall season, when mushroom foraging is at its peak, it is only natural to share this delicious mushroom risotto with you.
+As we love cooking seasonally and are fully into the Fall season, when mushroom foraging is at its peak, it is only natural that we share this delicious mushroom risotto with you.

 We took the inspiration to make this dish during our travels in the Piedmont Region in Italy, where we tasted fantastic porcini mushroom risotto and stuffed plins (which look like a small local version of ravioli).